 Under the premium CDN services, I would recommend either MaxCDN (99% of the sites I visit use it) or RackSpace.
-Both of them have competitive pricing and are easy implement for both beginners and intermediates.
+Both of them have competitive pricing and are easy to implement for both beginners and intermediates.
 As for the experts – well, I’m sure they already have a favorite. ;)

 Technically speaking, there’s no free CDN.
 The methods discussed under free CDN are only a substitute for websites with minimal traffic and experimentation.
 If you’re facing heavy server load – you should not use free CDN – it wouldn’t prove helpful (at all) in the long run.
-TinyCDN and CDN77 offers trial periods – you could try them out.
+TinyCDN and CDN77 offer trial periods – you could try them out.